 This city was an attempt by Henry Ford to create a city within the Amazon forest where rubber was manufactured.
 It was an idea to have his supplier, which at the beginning was promising.
 However, due to social and natural causes, the town did not have the desired fruits.

 Thus, in 1945 Ford again sold the land to the Brazilian government.
 Approximately 3,000 Brazilians currently live in the city.

 - Hashima Island, Japan

 This island was one of the primary sources of coal in Japan.
-In 1974, when oil gained ground over coal, the island was vacated.
+The island was vacated in 1974 when oil gained ground over coal.
 Today it is possible to visit this ghost town with a tour guide.